CatalaLang/catala-book/src/3-2-test-ci.md

 Catala supports two distinct flavors of tests, tailored for different purposes:

 - **Test scopes** should be the main way to write tests that validate expectations on a given computation.
-This is the natural way to automatise the `catala interpret --scope=TestXxx` commands we have been running so far.
+This is the natural way to automate the `catala interpret --scope=TestXxx` commands we have been running so far.
 - **Cli tests** provide a way to run custom catala commands and check their output.
 They make the computation output visible, and are sometimes useful for